jotorren/microservices-transactions-tcc/README.md

 		featureXyzTccUrl);
 ```

-[02] The Coordinator generates the Composite Transaction UUID and, for each participant, it computes the partial transaction id and uses the `CompositeTransactionManager` instance provided by the Spring container to initialize the persistence/distribution (with the Kafka-based implementation a persistent topic is created)
+[02] The Coordinator generates the Composite Transaction UUID.
+Then, for each participant it computes the partial transaction id and uses a `CompositeTransactionManager` instance (provided by the Spring container) to initialize the transaction persistence/distribution (with the Kafka-based implementation a persistent topic is created)

 [03] The Composite Service starts calling each Domain Service and processing their responses